-Coupling methods routinely used in regional and global climate models do not provide the exact solution to the ocean-atmosphere problem, but an approximation of one [63].
-For the last few years we have been actively working on the analysis of Schwarz waveform relaxation to apply this type of iterative coupling method to air-sea coupling [65], [66], [64].
-In the context of the simulation of tropical cyclone, sensitivity tests to the coupling method have been carried out using ensemble simulations (through perturbations of the coupling frequency and initial conditions).
-We showed that the use of the Schwarz iterative coupling methods leads to a significantly reduced spread in the ensemble results (in terms of cyclone trajectory and intensity), thus suggesting that a source of error is removed w.r.t coupling methods en vogue in existing coupled models [68].
-Motivated by this encouraging result, our activities over the last few years can be divided into four general topics
+Coupling methods routinely used in regional and global climate models do not provide the exact solution to the ocean-atmosphere problem, but an approximation of one [61].
+For the last few years we have been actively working on the analysis of ocean-atmosphere coupling both in terms of its continuous and numerical formulation.
+Our activities over the last few years can be divided into four general topics